annakirkpatrick/git-resources/git_tutorial.md

 Git uses this hash as a unique identifier for the commit.
 In some other settings, such as on Github, you may see a shortened form of the hash, usually the first 7 digits, used to improve human readability.
 The second line gives the author and email address, and the third line contains the timestamp.
-Below the third line, set off with an indentation, its the commit message written by the author when the commit was created.
+Below the third line, set off with an indentation, is the commit message written by the author when the commit was created.
 You can think of the commit message as a comment field for the commit.

 The command `git log` supports a variety of options which allow you to search the commit history and change the presentation of the output.